New Jersey Juvenile Defense Attorney

 As mentioned above, the juvenile criminal process is focused on the best interests of the child.
 This legal standard, and the interests of the court in rehabilitating young offenders, allows for many sentencing alternatives that are unavailable to adult defendants.
 Family Court judges who preside over juvenile cases may impose a variety of sentences that do not involve detention, including: community service, probation, mental health counseling, substance abuse treatment, driver’s license suspension, or written assignments.
 They may also choose to imposed a “deferred disposition,” which is similar to a diversionary program.
 In a deferred disposition, the juvenile can complete certain requirements during a probationary period, after which the charges against them are dismissed.

-Contact an Essex County NJ Juvenile Lawyer Today
+Contact an Morris County NJ Juvenile Lawyer Today

 If you or your child has been charged with a juvenile offense in New Jersey, contact Alissa Hascup to discuss your case and find the answers you desperately need.
-With offices conveniently located in Newark, Little Falls, Morristown, and Camden, she regularly defends juvenile clients in Paramus, Newark, Elizabeth, New Brunswick, and across the state.
+With offices conveniently located in Denville and Totowa, she regularly defends juvenile clients in Morristown, Paterson, Newark, Hackensack, Elizabeth, New Brunswick, and across the state.
 Simply call 862-257-1200 today to receive your cost-free consultation.

-Alissa Hascup represents juveniles and young adults in: Atlantic County, Bergen County, Burlington County, Camden County, Cape May County, Cumberland County, Essex County, Gloucester County, Hudson County, Hunterdon County, Mercer County, Middlesex County, Monmouth County, Morris County, Ocean County, Passaic County, Salem County, Somerset County, Sussex County, Union County, and Warren County, New Jersey.
+Alissa Hascup represents juveniles and young adults in: Bergen County, Essex County, Hudson County, Middlesex County, Monmouth County, Morris County, Ocean County, Passaic County, Somerset County, Sussex County, Union County, and Warren County, New Jersey.

 For additional information about the New Jersey juvenile justice process, access our Juvenile Criminal Justice Resources page.